Photo by LUM3N on Unsplash

 Instagram and TikTok are direct competitors.
 Both platforms have systems that detect content from the other:

-• Instagram watermarks — when you download a Reel through Instagram's built-in share feature, it adds a watermark with your username and the Instagram logo.
-TikTok's algorithm recognizes this and suppresses the video's reach.
+- Instagram watermarks — when you download a Reel through Instagram's built-in share feature, it adds a watermark with your username and the Instagram logo.
+My own A/B tests strongly suggest TikTok suppresses watermarked content from other platforms, though TikTok has not officially confirmed this in their documentation.
+See Instagram's help center for guidance on sharing content across platforms.

 The solution: download a clean, watermark-free copy of your own Reel and upload it natively to TikTok.